pklaus/pi-top-install/README.md

 THIS SCRIPT IS EXPERIMENTAL AND NOT FULLY TESTED: USE ONLY AT OUR OWN RISK

-**Important, read carefully:** The script uses *sudo apt-get-upgrade* bevore installing the pi-top-hub-software, do not use *sudo apt-get dist-upgrade* afterwards.
+**Important, read carefully:** The script uses *sudo apt-get-upgrade* bevore installing the pi-top-hub-software.
+Do not use *sudo apt-get dist-upgrade* afterwards.
 Also, make sure that **i2c** and **spi** are enabled in *Raspberry Pi Configuration*.

 - Download the repository to your pi-top using the "download zip" button